 Nitrofurantoin is active against common uropathogens, such as

-E. faecium, including vancomycin-resistant strains, and Klebsiella and Enterobacter species are less susceptible.
+Other species of enterococci, including vancomycin-resistant strains, and Klebsiella and Enterobacter species are often less susceptible, but nitrofurantoin may still be effective in treating uncomplicated cystitis caused by these pathogens.
 Most strains of Proteus, Providencia, Morganella, Serratia, Acinetobacter, and Pseudomonas species are resistant.
 There is no cross-resistance with other antibiotic classes.

 Nitrofurantoin is used only for